thevictor13/cucumber-html-report/README.md

 Create HTML reports from cucumber json report files.
 Uses mustache to transform json to HTML.
 Also writes embeddings (base64 encoded PNG images) to disk and includes them in the HTML, useful for showing screenshots from Protractor for example.
+Plain text embeddings are also included in the HTML, useful for including additional information such as environment details and values of any randomly generated data.

 ![](http://www.pharatropic.eu/images/3a84dd33ba7fab98dc62cc272a38258f.jpg)